Hot-Fudge-Labs/ban-cream-cheese/README.md

 ### Typography

-The site uses the Inter font family with the following weights:
+The site uses the Inter font family with optimized weights:
 - 400 (Regular)
-- 500 (Medium)
-- 600 (Semibold)
 - 700 (Bold)
-- 800 (Extrabold)
 - 900 (Black)

+*Reduced from 6 to 3 weights for better performance (~60 KB savings)*

 ### Spacing